12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Touch & Feel

 Never Touch a Dragon! is one of many of the Never Touch Books.
 You can find one for any interest you or your child might have.
+These touch and feel board books are all unique and all engaging for young children.
 The Never Touch the… books tend to have counting in them.
 For example, Never Touch the Monsters! is about five little monsters going to a movie.
 The Never Touch a… books have fun and unexpected stories.
 For example, Never Touch a Snake! is about a circus (who would have thought?).

 Poke-A-Dot by Melissa & Doug